javascript-tipo-date

 Dates and times in JavaScript are affected by time zones (which can be a real headache in many circumstances).

-Generally, the Date object uses the time zone of the execution environment.
-To work with UTC (Coordinated Universal Time), use those that contain UTC.
+Generally, the Date object uses the time zone of the runtime environment.
+To work with UTC (Coordinated Universal Time), use the ones that contain UTC.

 const date = new Date();